nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ### Verifying the Fixes

 Remember above when I said that we need to be specific when conversing with Claude Code?
 Well, I forgot to tell Claude Code to run tests after making the changes.
-So I asked it to do so, and it did it dutifully :
+So I asked it to do so, and it did it dutifully:

 ```
 [Claude Code ran existing tests]